-If you are writing a thesis or dissertation at any level (Bachelor, Master, Doctorate) and considering the possibility of a research career, it is in your interest to choose one of us as your supervisor.
-We will help you:
+If you are writing a thesis or dissertation at any level (Bachelor, Master, Doctorate) in the general area of systematic musicology and considering the possibility of a research career, we can help you

-- to plan, develop and present your research to increase the chance that large numbers of international colleagues will read and cite it in the future;
+- to plan, develop and present your research to increase the chance that large numbers of international colleagues will read and cite it;

 - to identify research questions that many international colleagues find interesting, or for which there is growing interest; and